 Dolerite from Portrush, Northern Ireland.
 The width of the view is 9 cm.

 Diabase (microgabbro) from Estonia.
 This sample is taken from a drillcore.
 The width of the view is 4 cm.

 Porphyritic mafic volcanic rock with large plagioclase phenocrysts.
 Brown spots are left by sea animals that were attached to the rock.
 The Isle of Mull, Scotland.
 The rock is 8 cm in length.

-A piece of a diabase dike of the Troodos sheeted dike complex in Cyprus.
+A piece of a dolerite dike of the Troodos sheeted dike complex in Cyprus.

-Sheeted dikes in Cyprus are composed of diabase.
+Sheeted dikes in Cyprus are composed of dolerite.

 A contact between basalt (on the left) and dolerite in Cyprus.
 The basaltic dike is fine-grained because it is younger and was chilled (it lost heat rapidly to the diabase dike on the right).